 Attributes and parameters

 A restriction represents a driving preference or requirement.
 In most cases, restrictions cause roads to be prohibited, but they can also cause them to be avoided or preferred.
-For instance, using an Avoid Toll Roads restriction results in a route that includes toll roads only when it is absolutely required to travel on toll roads to visit a stop.
-Height Restriction allows you to route around any clearances that are lower than the height of your vehicle.
-If you are carrying corrosive materials on your vehicle, using the Any Hazmat Prohibited restriction prevents hauling the materials along roads where it is marked as illegal to do so.
+For instance, applying an Avoid Toll Roads restriction results in a route that includes toll roads only when it is absolutely required to travel on toll roads to visit a stop, unless you set the parameter to Prohibited, in which case toll roads will never be used.
+The Height Restriction allows you to route around any clearances that are lower than the height of your vehicle.
+If the vehicle is carrying corrosive materials, using the Any Hazmat Prohibited restriction prevents hauling the materials along roads where it is marked as illegal to do so.

 Note:

 Some restrictions are supported only in certain countries; their availability is stated by region in the list below.
 Of the restrictions that have limited availability within a region, you can check whether the restriction is available in a particular country by looking at the map of countries that are supported with network analysis services.
-If a country has a value of Yes in the Logistics Attribute column, the restriction with select availability in the region is supported in that country.
 If you specify restriction names that are not available in the country where your incidents are located, the service ignores the invalid restrictions.

 Restrictions